diodesign/diosix/docs/architecture.md

 Unicorn is compiled as a static library and linked directly into the hypervisor binary image.
 Since Unicorn is licensed under the GPL, the presence of Unicorn in a compiled Diosix binary means outbound binary distributions are [subject to the GPL](../LICENSE.md), whereas the standalone Diosix hypervisor source code remains under its permissive MIT license.

+To prevent bugs or exploits in the emulator from compromising the hypervisor, the entire JIT emulation layer runs in RISC-V supervisor mode (S-mode) as opposed to the hypervisor's machine mode (M-mode).

 The following sub-sections apply only to emulated guest VMs.

+#### Supervisor-mode sandboxing

+The emulator executes inside an S-mode wrapper function (`emulatedRunnerSMode`) with paging disabled (`satp = 0`).
+To prevent unauthorized access to the hypervisor and hardware devices, the hypervisor's M-mode scheduler dynamically configures RISC-V PMP entries on context switch:

+*   Read/Execute (RX) access is granted only to the hypervisor's code and read-only data sections (`__hypervisor_start` to `__bss_start`) to run the Unicorn library and helpers.
+*   Read/Write (RW) access is granted to the hypervisor's global data and BSS segments (`__bss_start` to `__hypervisor_end`).
+*   Read/Write (RW) access is granted to the current physical core's private memory slab (including its stack and per-core heap) to service JIT allocations.
+*   Read/Write (RW) access is granted to the guest's pre-allocated physical RAM region.

+All other host memory (including private M-mode exception stacks, other cores' heap/stack slabs, and memory-mapped I/O blocks like CLINT or PLIC) is completely denied.

 #### Memory management

 The guest VM's allocated host physical memory is mapped directly into Unicorn's virtual address space contiguously via `uc_mem_map_ptr`.
 Accesses to unmapped memory locations (for example, peripheral registers or the UART console at `0x10000000`) are intercepted via a Unicorn memory exception hook (`UC_HOOK_MEM_UNMAPPED`).
-Reads and writes are emulated by the hypervisor for example, guest console output is redirected to the hypervisor console via `putcharFromGuest`.
+Reads and writes are emulated by the hypervisor; for example, guest console output is redirected to the hypervisor console via `putcharFromGuest`.

 #### Dynamic allocator wrapper

 Unicorn relies on standard C library allocation routines (`malloc`, `calloc`, `realloc`, and `free`).
 Since Diosix runs on bare metal without a standard C library, it implements these symbols using a thread-safe, spinlock-protected wrapper around the hypervisor's per-hart bare-metal `HeapAllocator`.

+To locate the per-hart allocator from S-mode (where the machine-only `mscratch` CSR is inaccessible), the scheduler maps the CPU's context pointer into the S-mode runner's thread pointer (`tp`) register on context switch.
+The stubs read `tp` directly to access their core's heap.

 #### Interrupt handling and preemption

 Emulation runs inside Unicorn's execution loop (`uc_emu_start`).
 To prevent a guest VM from hogging a physical core, the hypervisor handles preemption:

 *   Host timer interrupts trap to the machine-mode interrupt handler (`xint_handler`).
 *   If an interrupt fires while an emulated virtual core is running, the handler invokes `stop()` (which calls `uc_emu_stop()`) to immediately exit the Unicorn JIT loop.
+*   The CPU resumes the S-mode runner, which exits the JIT loop and executes an environment call (`ECALL`).
-*   The scheduler then yields the core, allowing other virtual cores to run.
+*   The `ECALL` traps back to the hypervisor's M-mode handler, which yields the core, allowing other virtual cores to run.

 #### System call interception

 System calls made by a guest kernel to the hypervisor are caught via a Unicorn interrupt hook.

 The hypervisor reads the guest's CPU registers, maps them into a mock supervisor context, executes the request via the native Supervisor Binary Interface (SBI) handler, writes the return values back to the guest's virtual registers, and advances the instruction pointer to resume execution.

 ### Native-vs-emulated guests